CIA-Oceanix/Improved_RINN/README.md

-# Improved_RINN
+# Improved_RINN -- Implementation of paper RUNGE-KUTTA Schemes for Joint Identificationand Integration of Stiff Systems.

-Implementation of paper RUNGE-KUTTA Schemes for Joint Identificationand Integration of Stiff Systems.
+In  this  work,  we  focus  on  the  joint  identification and  integration  of  dynamical  systems  using  a  residual  neuralnetwork.
+We  propose  a  framework  that  learns  simultaneouslythe  RUNGE-KUTTA  coefficients  of  the  integration  scheme  andthe parameters of the dynamical operator.
+We test the proposedarchitecture  on  several  examples  including  stiff  systems.

 Associated paper : https://cloud.imt-atlantique.fr/index.php/s/tfdX9b9kJbdqGjJ

 License: CECILL-C license Copyright IMT Atlantique/OceaniX,

-contributor(s) : T. Aussaguès, S. Ouala 14/06/21
+Contributor(s) : T. Aussaguès, S. Ouala 14/06/21

 Contact person: thomas.aussagues@imt-atlantique.fr